 Declared in the ESRM major and completed at least 30 college credits (BSE students should apply directly to WPPF)

-The FAFSA must also be completed to be eligible for scholarships that require financial need
+The FAFSA or WASFA must also be completed to be eligible for scholarships that require financial need

 Note: Incoming freshmen and graduate students will not be considered for these scholarships